Rollover image for specular LPE AOV

 - In this case, we have used the following AOV Light Group names for each light: key light (white), rim light1 (magenta) and rim light2 (blue).

-- We also need to add a custom AOV with a "
+- We will add a custom AOV, for example, an "

 RGBA_" prefix.
-For example, the light group name for the blue rim light should be "
+The light group name for the blue rim light would therefore be "

 For light group AOVs, using